 Since Gymnastics is an Olympic Sport, boys and girls who are in middle school (usually starting seventh grade) and above are eligible for receiving P.E. credit for their participation on the team.
 Over the years, we have worked closely with many area schools.
 If your child is eligible, please see your school to ask what is required.
 Each ISD has different expectations.
 We will prepare a letter to the school if needed.
 Every six or nine weeks, we will send a grade to the school for your daughter or son.
 There is a minimal charge for this service for the time spent preparing grades.

 There have been cases where a gymnast continues working out with the club after he graduates from High School.
 Each case is considered on an individual basis.
 If a child stays with the team through the twelfth grade, he or she will be granted a “lifetime” membership to the Adult Health Club at Crenshaws.

 We appreciate those children who make a commitment for the main portion of the year.
-(September-May) However, children may leave at any time as long as parents give the office a 30 day written notice of their intent to withdraw from the team.
-If a child just drops from the team, the parents still own for that 30 day period.
+(September-May) However, there is a specific requirement of notice for those children who choose to leave the team.
+There is a 30 day written notice if a child leaves from July 1 until March 31st.
+After March 31st, tuition is due in full until May 31st.
+There is no required notice during the month of June.
+If a child just drops from the team, the parents still own for any notification period.